Alexander Wynter Blyth: Personal life

 He embraced the automobile early on and in 1885 became Secretary to the Society of Cyclists.

 Death and legacy

 Blyth died suddenly in London on 30 March 1921 at the age of 76, reportedly still actively engaged in scientific revision work.
 His final days were spent preparing a new edition of Foods, and he had only recently completed the latest edition of Poisons with the assistance of his son.
-He was laid to rest on 2 April in the family grave alongside his mother and niece Julia Annie Shortt.
+He was laid to rest on 2 April on the western side of Highgate Cemetery in the family grave alongside his mother and niece Julia Annie Shortt.

 He is remembered as a pioneering figure in public health, analytical chemistry, and forensic science, whose dedication and scholarship significantly influenced the evolution of food safety standards and toxicology in the United Kingdom.